BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 }
 ```

 Separate nodes can be created by separating parameters into different JSON nodes.
 Parameters defined outside of the object are also applied on each node.
 The following creates two nodes, both with parameters named `"alpha"` and `"beta"`, where the first node has parameter values of 4 and "tadpole" respectively and the second has values of 6 and "tadpole" respectively.
-The names of the sub-objects (`"blah"` and `"blo"`) are not used but must be present to conform to the JSON standard:
+Note that the names of the sub-objects (`"blah"` and `"blo"`) do not contribute to the parameter specification:
 ```json
 {
     "spec": {